-When community activist Drake Sadler and fourth-generation herbalist Rosemary Gladstar co-founded Traditional Medicinals (TM) in 1974, their goal was to revive herbalism and reinvent the business of medicine in North America.
-By responsibly sourcing, developing, and marketing their specialized herbal tea formulas, they worked to serve a higher purpose: to promote herbal education and advocate for supply chain-driven equity and a social business ethics.
-Following the principles of “right livelihood,” TM pioneered a new ethical sourcing model by promoting organic agriculture, developing long-term equitable and fair trading relationships, and investing in these supply communities.
-This ethos set the groundwork and momentum for what would officially become in 2008 the Traditional Foundation, also known as Traditional Medicinals Foundation (TMF).
+When Traditional Medicinals was founded in 1974 the goal was to revive herbalism and reinvent the business of medicine in North America.
+By responsibly sourcing, developing, and marketing our specialized herbal tea formulas, we worked to serve a higher purpose: to promote herbal education and advocate for supply chain-driven equity and social business ethics.

 After years of traveling to remote herb sourcing communities and witnessing first-hand the economic and social inequities, Nioma and Drake Sadler knew more needed to be done.

 In 2008 we formed the Traditional Medicinals Foundation to focus on social initiatives in these communities.
 We have spent the last 13 years dedicated to working with these communities, addressing fundamental issues of food and water security, healthcare, education, women’s empowerment, and advocating for a social business model where community-led development, equitable trade, and compassionate capitalism benefit every stakeholder.